rule

 Text 27

-After having heard of his personal death, that is caused by a snakebird sent by the son of a brahmin, he will free himself from his attachments and take to the shelter of the Lord.
+After being informed about his personal death, as caused by a snakebird which was sent by the son of a brahmin, he will free himself from his attachments and take to the shelter of the Lord.

 Text 28

-Having inquired after the right self-knowledge with the son of sage Vyāsa he, o King, will abandon his material life on the banks of the river Ganges and attain a life of fearlessness.'
+From the son of sage Vyāsa having inquired about the proper self-knowledge, oh King, he will abandon his material life on the bank of the river Ganges and attain the state of fearlessness.'

-Having inquired about the right self-knowledge from the son of the sage Vyāsa he, o King, will abandon his material life on the bank of the river the Ganges and will attain to the life of fearlessness.
+Having inquired about the right self-knowledge from the son of the sage Vyāsa he, o King, will abandon his material life on the banks of the river the Ganges and will attain a life of fearlessness.'
 (Vedabase)

 Text 29

-After they thus had informed the king and generously were rewarded, they who are learned in matters of astrology and birth ceremonies returned to their homes.
+After they thus had informed the king and generously were rewarded, returned the ones learned in matters of astrology and birth ceremonies to their homes.
+(Vedabase)

 Text 30

-He, o master [S'aunaka], would become famous in this world as Parīkchit, the examiner, because, from what he had seen before his birth, he would be examining all man in constant contemplation.
+He, o master [S'aunaka], would become famous in this world as Parīkchit, the examiner, because he, from what he had seen before his birth, constantly would be examining all men, keeping Him in mind.
 (Vedabase)

 Text 31

-Just like the waxing moon growing day by day, the royal prince under the care of his protective parents day by day soon grew up to what he would be.
+Just like the waxing moon day by day soon becomes full, the royal prince under the care of his protective parents day by day grew to become soon the one he would be.

 Text 32